Kaystringscode/MOODLY/README.md

 - Got a better understanding how to work with different people who have different vision, suggestions, way of thinking
 - Learned a little bit more about GitHub, the workflow and how to work in new branches

-### :heavy_plus_sign: Suggestions for improvement
+### Suggestions for improvement
-+ Add inspirational quotes as well as gifs.
-+ Add a weekly to do list to plan things beyond one day.
-+ Day and Night theme.
-+ Set intervals for specific alerts (e.g. for to do items).
-+ Using navigator.language to translate page based on user’s language.
++ Using API that generates specific music mood
++ Merging the music API to music concert API that share concert details
++ Using Api that generate music videos for better user experience

 # user Instructions